This topic describes how to upgrade BOSH Director for VMware Tanzu Operations Manager (Ops Manager) on Azure.

-Note: The Azure portal sometimes displays the names of resources with incorrect capitalization.
+Note The Azure portal sometimes displays the names of resources with incorrect capitalization.
 Always use the Azure CLI to retrieve the correctly capitalized name of a resource.

-To create an Ops Manager VM instance:
+To create a Tanzu Operations Manager VM instance:

-Export environment variables.
+1. Export environment variables.
 For more information, see Export Environment Variables.

-variable for your Azure account and assign it to a new environment variable.
-You use the connectionString
+Export the connectionString variable for your Azure account and assign it to a new environment variable.
+In the following procedure, you use the connectionString environment variable when you copy the Tanzu Operations Manager image.

 To export environment variables:

-Set your cloud by running:
+2. Set your cloud by running:

 az cloud set --name AzureCloud